Frequently Asked Questions

 What’s the largest cluster size that’s been tested?
 Supported?

-Portworx PX-Enterprise supports 1000 nodes in the same cluster.
+Portworx Enterprise supports 1000 nodes in the same cluster.
 But this is only a QA/qualification limit.

 How quickly is node failure detected?